-MINI DELAYS WITH ONLY KNOBS (OR NO KNOBS)
+MINI DELAYS WITH ONLY ONE VOICE (NO TOGGLES)

 The classic analog delay stompbox has three or four knobs (normally time, repeats, wet/dry mix, and sometimes tone) and no extra features like toggle switches or other buttons.
 Here are the pedals that adhere to that original concept.

 MINI EFFECTS WITH 2-3 DELAY & ECHO TYPE OPTION